 You do not have to be completely accurate as the edges will be hidden by the tiles on the other wall if you’re likewise going to tile the nearby wall.

 How to tile internal corners.

-After you have actually cut the tile, check to see that it fits. , if you need to make any little changes utilize a tile file..
+After you have actually cut the tile, check to see that it fits, if you need to make any little changes – utilise a tile file.
 You don’t have to be absolutely precise as the edges will be concealed by the tiles on the other wall if you’re also going to tile the nearby wall.

-Use the narrow end of a notched spreader to put adhesive on the back of the cut tile.
+Put adhesive to the back of the cut tile using the narrow end of a notched spreader.
 Press it into location so it’s level with the nearby tile.
 Usage spacers if you need to.

 Move on to the next wall if you’re tiling more than one wall.
-If not, you’re ready to start grouting and completing the tiles.
+Otherwise, you can start grouting and completing the tiles.
 For guidance on this, jump to our section ‘How to grout and complete wall tiles’.

 How to tile external corners.

 Use tile trims to get a cool finish on external corners.
 In addition, it provides added protection to the tile edges, preventing potential chips caused by knocks.